 The Greenpeace Energy (R)evolution scenarios are intended as a blueprint for an accelerated transition away from most fossil fuel use by 2050.
-The results of both an Energy Revolution and Energy Revolution and Energy Revolution and Energy Revolution and Energy.
+The results of both an Energy Revolution and Energy Revolution are compared to a reference case based on EIA data in Figure 20.